nurdantekin/Trendyol-DA-/README.md

 # Trendyol-DA-
-There are some SQL studies done during the training.
+There are some SQL studies done during the training using Google BigQuery.